-Despite their infinite variety, all cities- from the first settlements to the modern megalopolis- serve and are essentially a reflection of a number of purposes to their citizens, namely: social, political, legislative, cultural, and economic.
-The purpose of this course is to provide students with a basic theoretical framework to enable them to read, investigate, and understand the complexities of the city with its components and realize how-through a set of case of studies- Urban and City Planning as a practice (both through physical interventions and policies) is affecting positively or negatively the life of its citizens.
+Despite their infinite variety, all cities- from the first settlements to the modern megalopolisserve and are essentially a reflection of a number of functions to their citizens, namely: social, political, legislative, cultural, and economic.
+The purpose of this course is to provide students with a basic theoretical framework to enable them to read, investigate, and understand the complexities of the city with its components.
+Through a set of case studies, students shall realize how- Urban and City Planning as a practice (both through physical interventions and policies) is affecting positively or negatively the life of its citizens.

-Starting from the genesis of cities passing through the main normative and descriptive theories of city form and its analysis through a certain number of case studies, at the end of the course the students will have the capacity to: read and understand the urban form through different theoretical lenses, know of different forms of transportation systems and their positive and negative impact on the urban life and city form, appreciate the impact of the citizens involvement in the urban choices.
-Prerequisites: ARCH 407 Contemporary Architectural Theory.
+Starting from the genesis of cities and passing through the main normative and descriptive theories of city form and its analysis through a certain number of case studies, at the end of the course the students will have the capacity to: read and understand the urban form through different theoretical lenses, know of different forms of transportation systems and their positive and negative impact on the urban life and city form, and appreciate the impact of the citizens involvement in the urban choices.